gshanemiller/kvbench/README.md

 Or you can make an ASCII file using Perl/Ruby/Python with keys, values in your desired distribution

 # CRadix Background
-The CRadix implementation started as a rewrite of ART but then evolved into something simpler, and with argubably better performance.
-It offers these features:
+CRadix implementation started as a rewrite of ART, but then evolved into something better:

-* It is a 8-bit (256-children) vanilla radix tree supporting arbitrary binary-blob keys which includes vanilla ASCII keys.
-ART/HOT have might tighter constraints
+* 8-bit (256-children) vanilla radix tree supporting arbitrary binary-blob keys
-* Radix trees require no sorting with or without SIMD help, and no rotations or other special parent-child cleanup unlike Btrees or ART
+* Radix trees require no sorting with or without SIMD help, and do not require balancing
-* Radix tress keep keys in sorted order, and support prefix matching unlike hashmaps
+* Radix trees keep keys in sort order unlike hashmaps
-* Radix trees have worst-case O(N) time complexity where N is the maximum key size regardless of insert order.
-This means CRadix will not peform marketly worse just because keys were inserted in-order, for example.
-This concern is touched on by the ART, HOT technical papers since key order and key-distribution sometimes makes trie performance artifically better or worse
+* Radix trees have worst-case O(N) time complexity where N is the maximum key size regardless of insertion order.
+This means CRadix will not peform worse just because keys were inserted in-order, for example
-* The CRadix tree implemenation comes with an iterator
+* CRadix tree implemenation comes with a key iterator
 * CRadix tree keeps internal nodes as small as possible usually under 10% of what a textbook 256 n-ary tree would require.
-The benchmark emits statistics on this.
-The root, however, always contains 256-children.
+See benchmark for stats
 * No memory is used for leaf nodes
 * CRadix is faster than ART, HOT
-* CRadix can collect certain runtime statistics if built with the right defines
+* CRadix collects runtime statistics if built with the right defines
 * Keys may be up 0xffff bytes in size

-Shortcomings to be addressed:

-* CRadix is not templatized
-* CRadix does not accept a standard style C++ allocator
-* CRadix API does not currently deal with values only keys
-* Memory allocation depending on your aims/desires; see below

 While this benchmark investigates data structures, my ultimate aim is something larger.
 It was important to have an efficient sorted data structure that is also MT safe.
-In consequence, this respository runs the CRadix trie in one thread, while another thread feeds it insert or find operations from the binary input file connected by a MT safe ring-buffer.
+In consequence, CRadix operations are benchmarked in one thread, while another thread feeds it insert or find commands from the binary input file connected by a MT safe ring-buffer.
 Even with this overhead, CRadix will is still very competative.
-In contrast no other algorithm tested here is run with threads, ringbuffer, or connecting connecting queue.
+In contrast no other algorithm tested here is run with threads, ringbuffers, or connecting connecting queue.

+Shortcomings of the current implementation:

+* Not templatized
+* Does not store values; keys have been focus to date
+* Does not accept a standard style C++ allocator
+* Memory allocation policy not meet your needs

-For memory allocation CRadix tree accepts a memory manager object in its constructor.
-The object does not have STL allocator API.
-The library implementation pre-allocates a fixed chunk of memory then hands out new memory with a defined alignment by simply incrementing a pointer.
+CRadix tree accepts a memory manager object in its constructor.
+This object does not have STL allocator API.
+The library implementation pre-allocates a fixed chunk of memory then hands out new memory on a defined alignmentment boundary by simply incrementing a pointer.
 Memory is not freed; it is tombstoned or zombied leaving dead memory.

-However, and for my long term purposes, this is desirable because I want CRadix to play well with LSM where closed segments of memory are never touched.
-As such, older memory segments can be cleaned in a trivially MT-safe way.
-See [RAMCloud](https://ramcloud.atlassian.net/wiki/spaces/RAM/overview) where segmented LSM is implemented.
+However, and for my long term purposes, this is desirable because I want CRadix to play well with LSM.
+See [RAMCloud](https://ramcloud.atlassian.net/wiki/spaces/RAM/overview) where segmented LSM is well developed.
-For other users, the memory manager object can just wrap malloc/free or new/delete as desired.
+For other users the memory manager implementation can just wrap malloc/free or new/delete as desired.
+There is no hard dependency between CRadix and memory management.

 # Worked Benchmark Example
 Obtain a test file: